-- Tell the children that if they see a green G, then they should say, “Green G!” and gallop as quickly as they can.
+- If you see a green letter G: say, “Green G!” and gallop as quickly as you can.

 Go Get Gs

-- Place G letter cards and distractor letters around the room, and hold a garbage bag with a letter G on it.
+- Place the small letter cards (found below) around the room, and hold a garbage bag with a letter G on it.

 - Have the children go get the Gs when you say, “Go!”

 - When the children find a G letter card have them say, “I found a G!
 I’ll put my G in the garbage bag.”